-The concept isn’t entirely original but it just works with the small plate format focussing on ever-changing ingredients around British seasonality – if one word pops into my head right now it would be cliché!
+The concept isn’t entirely original, but it just works with the small plate format – focussing on ever-changing ingredients around British seasonality – if one word pops into my head right now it would be cliché!
 Diners can craft their courses via a selection of vegetable, fish or meat plates.
-Since we’re the sort that wants to try everything opting for the £39 set meal was a must, at this value you couldn’t argue.
+Since we’re the sort that wants to try everything opting for the £39 set meal was a must, at this value, we couldn’t argue.

 Sour dough rolls and whipped butter were ok, but I was expecting their much revered crusty baguettes that everyone raved on about.
 First impressions didn’t create fireworks unfortunately.

 Rittenhouse Rye with house ginger beer (£8.50) came with subtle ginger heat which compliment the rye nicely and took the edge of the week!

 Beef bites £1(each) were highlights; slow cooked well seasoned melt in your mouth beef with a crispy fried exterior.
 It came with a dollop of sriracha-esque chilli sauce which was a delight.